Schmidt Science Fellows - 2021 internal process

 The Schmidt Science Fellows program provides the world’s best emerging scientists with new skills and perspectives to develop novel solutions to society’s challenges, become scientific and societal thought leaders, and accelerate ground-breaking discoveries.

-Fellows are supported to undertake a full time, 11-14 month postdoctoral placement after successfully completing a DPhil in the natural sciences, computing, engineering or mathematics.
-Fellows’ placements will represent a significant disciplinary pivot from their DPhil topic, and are central to the program’s aim to foster greater interdisciplinarity.
-The program works with Fellows after selection to identify and secure a placement that will best achieve their scientific pivot.
+Fellows are supported to pursue a postdoctoral placement at a world-leading laboratory anywhere in the world that represents a significant disciplinary pivot from their DPhil.
+The proposed disciplinary pivot should represent a clear goal towards gaining new skills in a new area and establishing field-leading interdisciplinary lines of research with potential for high reward and societal impact.
+The Schmidt program works with Fellows after selection to identify and secure a placement that will best achieve their scientific pivot.

-Details of the scheme are available on the Schmidt Science Fellows website.
+Details of the scheme are available in the Schmidt website.

 In order to be eligible for nomination to the Schmidt Science Fellows application process, candidates must meet the following requirements:

-- Have conducted their graduate degree in the natural sciences (Astronomy, Biology, Chemistry, Physics and Earth Sciences), Engineering, Mathematics, or Computing – and all sub-disciplines therein.
+- Have conducted their graduate degree* in the Natural sciences (Astronomy, Biology, Chemistry, Physics, and Earth Sciences), Engineering, Mathematics, or Computing – and all sub-disciplines therein.
+Please note that Medical sciences is not an eligible research area for this call.

-Have completed, or expect to complete, all of the requirements for the conferral of their DPhil in one of these fields between 30 April 2020 and 30 September 2021 (this does not include the graduation ceremony).
+- Have completed, or expect to complete, all of the requirements for the conferral of their DPhil in one of these fields between 1 June 2021 and 30 July 2022.

-Be available for the entire period of the 2021 program, from July 2021 to July 2022 including attendance at each Global Meeting (whether virtual or in person, as conditions allow).
+- Be available for the entire period of the 2022 program, from July 2022 to September 2023 including attendance of the Global Meeting Series (whether virtual or in person, as conditions allow, and including additional virtual programming).

 Schmidt Science Fellows are expected to be future science leaders and should demonstrate a keen interest in harnessing interdisciplinarity, and interaction with wider society, to galvanize collaboration, and lead and inspire teams to accelerate discovery.